Skip to content

 } // namespace bike_computer

 then the 4 test cases should succeed.
-If some test cases fail, you may run the test command in verbose mode (with the -v flag) for understanding the problem and for fixing your implementation.
+If some test cases fail, you can have a look in the twister-out/twister.log file for understanding the problem and for fixing your implementation.

 The BikeComputer program tasks